Research Projects

 Human-Automation Trust is a critical factor that modulates operator behaviors in applied cognitive tasks.
 The overarching goal of this research is to determine trajectories of trust development for general automation users, using virtual environments, and support ideal levels of human-automation trust for the optimal use.
 Additionally, we are exploring how information sampling patterns and workload influence trust in a simulated multitasking environment.

-• Long, S. K., Lee, J., Yamani, Y., Unverricht, J., & Itoh, M. (in press).
+• Long, S. K., Lee, J., Yamani, Y., Unverricht, J., & Itoh, M. (2022).
 Does automation trust evolve from a leap of faith?
 An analysis using a reprogrammed pasteurizer simulation task.
 Applied Ergonomics.

 • Lee, J., Yamani, Y., Long, S., K., Unverricht, J., & Itoh, M. (2021).
 Revisiting human-machine trust: A replication study of Muir & Moray (1996) using a simulated pasteurizer plant task.
 Ergonomics 64, 1132-1145.